Practicing inclusivity

 When attending a meeting on behalf of your team, represent the views of your team members even if you don’t agree with them.

-In meetings and one-on-one, ask quieter people to share what’s on their minds and create space for them to be heard.
+In meetings and one-on-one, invite less talkative people to share what’s on their minds and create space for them to be heard.

-Establish meeting etiquette ground rules with your team and stick to them.
+Establish shared meeting etiquette ground rules with your team and stick to them.

 Encourage team members of all levels to share their POV during the actual meeting.